 Does LGS work with all Logitech peripherals?

-Yes and no. LGS is predominantly geared towards gamers who need settings specific to games and as such many of the office peripherals flogged by Logitech don’t benefit from using LGS.
+As mentioned any Logitech peripherals made during and after 2019 will require Logitech G Hub to run.
+Before this date though – Yes and no. LGS is predominantly geared towards gamers who need settings specific to games and as such many of the office peripherals flogged by Logitech don’t benefit from using LGS.
 As such, LGS only works with Logitech’s gaming peripherals bar a few exceptions.

 Here an exhaustive list of all compatible peripherals: